neuronudgeai/FG-Sales-Agent-Ecosystem/README.md

 ## Overview

-The FG Sales Agent Ecosystem orchestrates five specialized AI agents powered by **Claude (claude-opus-4-6)** through the Anthropic API.
+The FG Agent Ecosystem orchestrates five specialized AI agents powered by **Claude (claude-opus-4-6)** through the Anthropic API.
 Each agent handles a distinct phase of a project engagement.
 Workflows are gated at five critical checkpoints, requiring human email approval before the system advances.
 All activity is persisted in SQLite, with costs tracked per agent call and a hallucination guard validating every AI output before it is accepted.

 A companion Flask/WebSocket dashboard server (`dashboard_server.py`) provides a real-time command center for monitoring agent status, budget consumption, pending approvals, and collaboration activity.